sasha-kantoriz/project-guttenberg/README.txt

     "pip3 install -r requirements.txt"

+python guttenberg2.py -h
+usage: python3 guttenberg2.py [options]

+Project Guttenberg books scrape script:

+options:
+  -h, --help            show this help message and exit -s START, --start START
+                        start index of the program
+  -e END, --end END     end index of the program

+Script will create output folder named as datestamp, and also maintain last processed book index and Excel file with each run spreadsheet

 Script usage notes:
 It will store last processed book index in the file called "index", you may manually insert number till which script will download books.